-A child protection file is kept separate to a main child record.
-When a child leaves the school, the child protection file is transferred within 5 days for an in-year transfer or within 5 days after the start of a new term.
-It is transferred separately in a sealed envelope clearly labelled.
+A child protection file is kept on CPOMS separate to a main child record.
+When a child leaves the school, the child protection file is transferred within 5 days for an inyear transfer or within 5 days after the start of a new term.
+It is transferred separately in a sealed envelope clearly labelled (or if transferring to another CPOMS school, this will go electronically).